Mt Bachelor/Bend, Oregon

 IMPORTANT NOTES: The prices below do NOT include the cost of daily or seasonal trail fees.
 Camp price also does not include meals, lodging or transportation.
 All camp package reservations are made on a first-come, first-served basis.

-THREE DAY CAMP Package (any three days you choose)
+2025 TWO DAY CAMP Package (any two days you choose)

 * TERMS & CONDITIONS: See the full terms on the Registration Page.